Björn Savén

 Bjorn Saven, (born 1950) is a Swedish industrialist and investor.
-He is the founder and former chairman and chief executive of IK Partners (formerly Industri Kapital) a leading European private equity firm focused on acquisitions across the Nordics, Benelux, Germany and France, with funds raised in excess of €14 billion.
+He is the founder and former chairman and chief executive of IK Partners (formerly Industri Kapital) a leading European private equity firm focused on acquisitions across the Nordics, Benelux, Germany and France, with funds raised in excess of €20 billion, and invested in over 200 European companies.

 Background

 Saven was born in Stockholm and grew up there and in Nerike in the middle of Sweden.
 Bjorn and his wife Inger have three adult children.

 Education

-Saven holds a bachelor's degree in business administration from Stockholm School of Economics 1972 and an MBA from Harvard University 1976.
+Saven holds a degree in business and economics from Stockholm School of Economics 1972 and an MBA from Harvard University 1976.

 Career

 Prior to founding IK Investment Partners in 1988 (within Enskilda Securities until 1993, part of the SEB Bank Group) Bjorn Saven held various positions at the American oil company Gulf Oil 1972–1974 as well as the Swedish office and retail products group Esselte 1976–1988.

-At IK Partners, Bjorn Saven pioneered Private Equity investments in the Nordics and Continental Europe.
+At IK Partners, Saven pioneered Private Equity investments in the Nordics and Continental Europe.
 He raised the first Private Equity fund in the Northern Europe, focusing mainly on investments in, and development of, mid-cap companies with a hands-on operating approach of working with portfolio businesses.
-He served as Chief Executive from 1989 to 2008 and Executive Chairman 2008 – 2011, chairman from 2011 and emeritus since 2017.
+He was Chief Executive from 1989 to 2008 and Executive Chairman 2008 – 2011, chairman from 2011 and emeritus since 2017.

-Bjorn Saven has also served as a non-executive director at the Nordic bank Nordea, Swedish industrial group Alfa Laval (deputy chairman), Swedish energy group Vattenfall AB, Norwegian consumer goods group Orkla ASA, and Finnish industrial cranes manufacturer Konecranes Oyj.
+Saven has also been a non-executive director at the Nordic bank Nordea, Swedish industrial group Alfa Laval (deputy chairman), Swedish energy group Vattenfall AB, Norwegian consumer goods group Orkla ASA, and Finnish industrial cranes manufacturer Konecranes Oyj (chairman from 1994 to 2003).

 Saven was chairman of the British-Swedish Chamber of Commerce in Stockholm for five years and was a director of the Swedish Chamber of Commerce for the United Kingdom 2012-2023 where he was also deputy chairman.
-He is a member of the Royal Swedish Academy of Engineering Sciences where he served as deputy chairman 20011-2013.
-He is also a member of Utrikespolitiska samfundet (The Swedish Society for International Affairs), a non-profit organisation and parent body of Utrikespolitiska institutet, (The Swedish Institute of International Affairs).
+He is a member of the Royal Swedish Academy of Engineering Sciences where he was deputy chairman 2008-2011.
+He is also a member of Utrikespolitiska samfundet (The Swedish Society for International Affairs), a non-profit organisation and parent body of Utrikespolitiska institutet, (The Swedish Institute of International Affairs (UI)).